Gee Jon: Murder of Tom Quong Kee

-Gee Jon was ordered by Hip Sing officials to perform a gang hit on 74-year-old Chinese laundry proprietor Tom Quong Kee (譚光基 (taam4 gwong1 gei1, Tán Guāngjī)), a nominal member of the Bing Kong Tong, as well as the Four Brothers tong.
-Hughie Sing, a 19-year-old from Carson City, newly recruited to the Hip Sing Tong and Gee's apprentice of two months, pointed Tom out as a target.
+Gee Jon was ordered by Hip Sing officials to perform a gang hit on 74-year-old Chinese laundry proprietor Tom Quong Kee (譚廣京 (taam4 gwong2 ging1, Tán Guǎngjīng)), a nominal member of the Bing Kong Tong, as well as the Four Brothers Tong.
+Hughie Sing, a 19-year-old from Carson City, newly recruited to the Hip Sing Tong and Gee's apprentice of two months, pointed Tom out as a target, having lived with Tom as an apprentice for two years before.
 They traveled to Mina from Reno on the 18th or 20 August, reportedly being seen by deputy sheriff W. J. Hammill asking about work at the local Palace Café.
 By then Hammill had heard rumors that the men he had seen were Tong members in town to kill Tom Quong Kee and were pretending to be job-seekers on their way to Tonopah as a cover.

 On the night of August 27, 1921, Gee and Sing knocked on the door of Tom's cabin, the former armed with a .38 caliber Colt revolver.
 When Tom answered the door in his pajamas, Gee, who was standing behind Sing, killed the elderly man with two shots to the heart.
 Tom's body was discovered the next morning by one of his friends, reporting his find to justice of the peace L. E. Cornelius, who in turn alerted Hammill.
 After finding two sets of footprints at the crime scene, Hammill made a possible link to the presence of two strangers he had seen the week before.
-Gee and Sing were apprehended the same day in Reno after Hammill phoned chief of police John Kirkley about two possible murder suspects driving back from Mina.
+Gee and Sing were apprehended the next morning on August 28 in Reno after Hammill phoned chief of police John Kirkley about two possible murder suspects driving back from Mina.
 Their arrests were considered unusual, as other Tong killings typically went unsolved, with at least three additional murders with suspected Tong involvement being reported by the end of August.
+However, Tom's murder was of particular interest as it was one of the few instances where violence between the warring factions took place outside of California.
 During interrogation, Sing confessed to his role in the murder and implicated Gee as the one to fire the fatal shots, under the belief that this would lead to his immediate release from custody.
+Both were held without bail at Mina jail.